10 Fascinating Cockroach Facts Dr. Jim Fredericks

 holes in homes, including entry points for utilities and pipes, as

-and crawl spaces should be kept well ventilated and dry.
+basements and crawl spaces should be kept well ventilated and

 Cockroach control and management are important for health and

-If you suspect a cockroach infestation, visit our Find a Pro
+safety reasons.
+If you suspect a cockroach infestation, use our zip